Today learn, why it’s a bad idea to translate your scripts!

 Words have connotations, so choose them carefully

 Think of the very similar words: ‘skinny’ and ‘slim’.
 One of these has more negative connotations and could activate negative emotions for your students.
 Which of these words is best to use for your classes?
 I’d personally say ‘slim’ is safer, to me based on my understanding and experience of its associations.
-‘Slim’ is probably the most neutral way to explain that something isn’t ‘thick’, ‘fat’ or ‘big’, which also have their own problematic associations.
+‘Slim’ is probably the most neutral way to explain that something isn’t ‘thick’, ‘fat’ or ‘big’.
+But these also have their own problematic associations.
 The point is that direct translations can not only be incorrect, but also very activating for those suffering from any type of trauma.
 And that personal experience and cultural background influence those feelings.

 So, how can you translate your scripts more accurately?